-- 1) Circling once upon entering the ring is permissible. - 2) Horses shall not be requested to rejump the course. - Manners shall be emphasized in youth, amateur and nonpro classes. - 4) When an obstacle is composed of several elements, any disturbance of these elements will be penalized; however, only a reduction in height of the top element shall be considered a knockdown - 5) In cases of broken equipment, the rider may either continue without penalty, or stop and correct the difficulty and be penalized the same as any loss of forward impulsion. - 6) When an obstacle requires two or more fences (in and out), faults committed at each obstacle are considered separately.
+- 5) Failure to trot the horse a minimum of 10 strides in a small circle on a loose rein for soundness, after jumping the last fence, while still mounted and prior to leaving the arena. - c) General - 1) Circling once upon entering the ring is permissible. - 2) Horses shall not be requested to rejump the course. - Manners shall be emphasized in youth, amateur and non-pro classes. - 4) When an obstacle is composed of several elements, any disturbance of these elements will be penalized; however, only a reduction in height of the top element shall be considered a knockdown. - 5) In cases of broken equipment, the rider may either continue without penalty, or stop and correct the difficulty and be penalized the same as any loss of forward impulsion. - 6) When an obstacle requires two or more fences (in and out), faults committed at each obstacle are considered separately.
 In case of a refusal or run out at one element, entry must rejump the previous elements. - 7) Disobediences (major faults)-see rules #164 (D) (2) (a-g) except (a) (2). - 8) The course must be posted at least one hour before scheduled time of class. - 9) It is mandatory that a schooling area with at least one practice jump or practice time in the arena be provided. - 10) Schooling over obstacles in the ring or over any part of an outside course is permitted only at the time designated by show management.